SumoLogic/sumologic-documentation/docs/cloud-soar/user-manual.md

 section.
 Triage events can be color coded based on status to easily distinguish them from each other when viewing the list of Triage events.

-The name of the module can also be modified from "Triage" to a name of your choosing.
+The name of the module can also be modified from **Triage** to a name of your choosing.
 The new name will be displayed in all areas of Cloud SOAR, including the menu and logs.